 Saturday 8 am to 2 pm

-Please view our Contact Us page for locations and hours, as well as our Drug Testing page for information pertinent to Urinalysis or Breathalyzer testing.
+Please view our Contact Us page for location and hours, as well as our Drug Testing page for information pertinent to Urinalysis or Breathalyzer testing.

 A Turning Point of Colorado Springs, INC. is a state licensed agency.
 A Turning Point holds an active license to conduct substance abuse treatment by the Colorado Behavioral Health Administration or BHA (formerly the Office of Behavioral Health or OBH).
 All therapists and counselors at A Turning Point hold active licensures through the Colorado Department of Regulatory Agencies.
 All domestic violence providers are approved to conduct treatment through the Domestic Violence Offender Management Board in Colorado.